isso-comments/isso/docs/docs/configuration/server.rst

     Default: `{title}`
     Available variables:
     `{title}`: The title of the isso thread.
     `{replier}`: The name of the author of the comment.
-If the author didn't fill in a name, it will fallback to the term "Anonymous".
+If the author has no name, it will fallback to the term "Anonymous".

 subject_user
   	specify the subject format of the notification email sent to the subscribed